Seams – How to Sew a Plain and Open Seam

 Seams - How to Sew a Plain and Open Seam

-Tip: Don’t pull the fabric through as this will break the needle.
-Just lightly hold the fabric with the tips of your fingers.
+Tip: Don’t pull the fabric as you sew because this will break the needle.
+Just lightly guide the fabric with the tips of your fingers as you sew.

-Once you get to the end stop just before the edge of the fabric, about 5mm.
-Backstitch by reverse stitching a few stitches as you did at the start.
+Once you reach the end, stop just before the edge of the fabric, about 5mm.
+Backstitch by reverse stitching a few stitches, as you did at the start.

 Seams - How to Sew a Plain and Open Seam